-Lewy body dementia is a particular form of dementia that can be mistaken for Alzheimer's.
+Lewy body dementia is a particular form of dementia that can be mistaken for Alzheimer's disease.
 As well as symptoms seen in other forms of dementia, it can lead to symptoms similar to those seen in Parkinson's disease.
 Visual hallucinations (seeing things that aren't there) are also more common in people with Lewy body dementia.
 See the separate leaflet called Lewy Body Dementia.

 How does dementia progress?